BitSine/quick-orm/README.md

 ## Why Quick ORM?

-- Supports numerous DB providers (MySQL, PostgreSQL, MongoDB, SQL Server, SQLite)
+- Supports numerous DB providers
 - Exceptional TypeScript support
 - No SQL - With quick-orm, you don't need to write even a **single** line of SQL, to do everything SQL offers!

+## Database Providers we Support

+- MySQL
+- PostgreSQL
+- MongoDB
+- SQLite
+- SQL Server
+- Apache CouchDB
+- ArangoDB

 ## API